How to watch ESPN’s Megacast of CFP title game

 ESPNU: ESPN Voices

 ESPN personalities watch the game unfold in a living room-type setting in Los Angeles.
-This year’s group includes Michelle Beadle, Jay Bilas, Keyshawn Johnson, Bill Walton and Marcellus Wiley.
+This year’s group includes Dan Le Batard, Scott Van Pelt, Rachel Nichols and the NFL Live Crew.

 SEC Network: Finebaum Film Room

-Paul Finebaum, SEC Network analysts Greg McElroy and Booger McFarland, and Florida head coach Jim McElwain watch the game and provide instant analysis and reaction.
-The show, which will be produced at a location near Raymond James Stadium, also will take live calls throughout the game.
+Paul Finebaum, SEC Network analysts Greg McElroy and Gene Chizik, as well as others, watch the game and provide instant analysis and reaction.
+The show, which will be produced at a location near Mercedes-Benz Stadium, also will take live calls throughout the game.

 ESPN Classic: Sounds of the Game